-Neurological Physiotherapists - specialize in patients that could have any one of many neurological illnesses or injuries.
-This includes Multiple Sclerosis, Parkinson's disease, Alzheimer's disease, Charcot-Marie-Tooth disease (CMT), Stroke, or injury to the brain or spinal cord.
+- specialize in patients that could have any one of many neurological illnesses or injuries.
+This includes Multiple Sclerosis, Parkinson's disease, Alzheimer's disease, Charcot-Marie-Tooth disease (CMT), stroke, or injury to the brain or spinal cord.
 These patients need help with things like coordination, balance, ambulation, muscle strength, or daily living skills.

 The above eight specialties are board-certifiable by the American Board of Physical Therapy Specialties; however physical therapists certainly are not limited to those eight areas.
 A physiotherapist may choose to focus on a particular passion or interest and build his or her practice from that point.

-For example, a therapist with a passion for horseback riding may choose to pursue education in sports therapy, and then focus her efforts on gaining clients who are also equestrians.
-The therapist will be able to use her own knowledge and expertise in the field to help her clients in a way that a therapist who doesn't ride might not be able to do.
+For example, a therapist with a passion for horseback riding may choose to pursue education in sports therapy, and then focus their efforts on gaining clients who are also equestrians.
+The therapist will be able to use his/her own knowledge and expertise in the field to help the clients in a way that a therapist who doesn't ride might not be able to do.